kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

    Ho ho, ha ha, what amusing coincidence!
    Such fortune, such luck, such divine deliverance!
    He informs us of a bargain, in which struck
-   Sees us slaying his rival
+   Sees us slaying his rival, the poor fuck
+   In exchange for an artifact of no small significance /
+   And then I am made
+   He knows of my sins
+   In his desire to persuade
+   He tells me of him
+   /
+   He is not dead
+   Nor alive
+   Betrothed
+   Revived?
+   /